Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Simulation Settings and Results

-As a preliminary analysis, we consider an ideal channel and evaluate the benefits of the proposed \gls{hr3l} architecture in terms of \emph{sample efficiency}, i.e., the number of training steps required to achieve a certain performance.
-In Fig.~\ref{fig:learning_curves} we show the learning curves averaged on all tasks for both \gls{hr3l} and a standard \gls{ppo} configuration that does not operate over the \gls{sfr} space.
-In all experiments, we consider a total of $2\cdot 10^6$ steps for training the two algorithms.
+To set a baseline for our analysis, we first consider the case of an ideal communication channel, that is, with no packet losses, delay, or capacity constraints.
+We evaluate the benefits of the proposed \gls{hr3l} architecture in terms of \emph{sample efficiency}, i.e., the number of training steps required to achieve a certain performance.
+Fig.~\ref{fig:learning_curves} shows the learning curves, averaged across all the learning tasks, for both \gls{hr3l} and a \emph{legacy} \gls{ppo} configuration that does not use \gls{sfr} features, but operates over the original state space.

-From the figure, it is apparent that our approach achieves a higher average performance at each step, being more efficient at learning a good policy.
-During the inference phase (not shown), \gls{hr3l} improves the normalized cumulative reward by $12.93\%$ over standard \gls{ppo}, denoting the advantage of our technique even in the case of ideal data transmission.
+As shown in the figure, we have considered a total of $2\cdot 10^6$ steps for the training phase.
+We can observe that \gls{hr3l} achieves an average performance higher than that of the legacy \gls{ppo} at each step, showing a higher learning efficiency.
+The performance gap is maintained during the testing phase (not shown), where \gls{hr3l} improves the normalized cumulative reward by $12.93\%$ over \gls{ppo}, confirming the advantage of our technique in the case of ideal data transmission.